djalbat/xgl/README.md

 ### The cube example

 Because creating more than a handful of facets can be problematic, it is recommended that you create complex canvas elements as composites of simpler ones rather than increasing the number of coordinates and indexes.
 There is effectively no overhead when creating composite elements, in particular the rendered scene will not run any more slowly.
 In this example a `Cube` element is created which is composed of six child `Face` elements rather than a dozen facets.
-A pure function is used, so there is no need to implement a class:
+A pure function is used, so there is no need to use a class:

 ```js
 const defaultC0lour = [ 1, 1, 0 ];